Cash withdrawal is a contra entry.

 We can now record the journal entry.

-FAQs for Withdrew Cash for Office Use Journal entry
+FAQs for Withdrawing Cash for Office Use Journal entry

-What is the journal entry for cash withdrawal?
+What is the journal entry for a cash withdrawal?

 The Journal entry for cash withdrawal is debiting the cash and crediting the bank account.